-5. Is the PMF Orientation and Graduation Ceremony a requirement for completion of the PMF Program?
+5. Is completing the PMF Participant Handbook and Graduation Ceremony a requirement for completion of the PMF Program?

-6. I lost my proof of participation for the PMF Orientation session and I need to include this with my ERB package to complete the Program.
+6. I lost my proof of participation for an older PMF Orientation session and I need to include this with my ERB package to complete the Program.
 How can I obtain proof?

-Typically at the conclusion of a PMF Program Office sponsored event (such as the PMF Orientation), a confirmation of participation is sent via email; this serves as your proof of participation.
+Typically at the conclusion of a PMF Program Office sponsored event (such as the previous PMF Orientation Webinars), a confirmation of participation is sent via email; this serves as your proof of participation.